-6.10 TLOF Surface Colors The surface bounded by the TLOF perimeter shall be of a dark color, preferably dark green, with a non-skid coating.
+6.10 TLOF Surface Colors

+The surface bounded by the TLOF perimeter shall be of a dark color, preferably dark green, with a nonskid coating.
 Where the surface coating may have a degrading effect on friction qualities or is not practical since the surface incorporates for example a fire protection system, it may be necessary to leave the helideck surface untreated.
 Aluminum helidecks are a natural light grey color and may present painting difficulties.
-In such cases, the conspicuity of the markings shall be enhanced by outlining the TLOF perimeter markings and other markings with a contrasting color or overlaying white or yellow markings on a black background.
-6.11 Exit markings To provide direction to passengers and an indication of the location of the opening on helidecks with stairwells, the area should be highlighted by the word "EXIT".
-All helideck exits that provide normal egress (stairways) will have the egress points and should be highlighted by a red box on the perimeter line as shown in Figures 29 and 30.
-This box should be 4 ft (1.2 m) wide by 2 ft (0.6 m) high with 1 ft (30 cm) high lettering.
+The natural grey color of aluminum is acceptable for the TLOF surface (inclusive of PA and PTA), provided it has sufficient friction and the conspicuity of the markings are enhanced by outlining those markings with a contrasting color or by overlaying white or yellow markings on a black background.
+See paragraph 5.5 for additional details on painting of aluminum helidecks.

+6.11 Exit markings

 Exits that provide egress by ladder shall be marked as "EMERGENCY EXIT."
-The emergency exit marking shall be identified by a red box on the perimeter line as shown in Figure 26 and 27.
-This box should be 4 ft (1.2 m) wide by 2 ft (0.6m) high with the word EMERGENCY above the word EXIT with 6 in.
+The emergency exit marking shall be identified by a red box on the perimeter line as shown in Figure 6.12.A and 6.12.B.
+This box should be 4 ft.
+(1.2 m) wide by 2 ft.
+(0.6m) high with the word EMERGENCY above the word EXIT with 6 in.
 (15 cm) high lettering.

+6.12 Walkway Markings

-6.12 Walkway markings For manned facilities, a walkway marking is optional.
-For NUIs, a walkway/direction marking to the exit, see Figure 30, should be painted on the helideck surface, although it should be noted that this may present a hazard for single egress decks if the pilot is forced by wind direction to land with the tail rotor close to this marked walkway.
-The walkway markings 3 ft (1.0 m) wide shall start 1 ft (30m) from the touchdown/positioning (TDPM) marking and it should be marked in a color that contrasts with the surface, such as white.
+For manned facilities, a walkway marking is optional.
+For NUIs, a walkway/direction marking to the exit, see Figure 6.12.B, should be painted on the helideck surface, although it should be noted that this may present a hazard for single egress decks if the pilot is forced by wind direction to land with the tail rotor close to this marked walkway.
+The walkway markings 3 ft.
+(1.0 m) wide shall start 1 ft.
+(30m) from the TDPM and it should be marked in a color that contrasts with the surface, such as white.
 Yellow should not be used.

-Figure 29 - Manned Facility Exit Marking
+Figure 6.12.A Manned Facility Exit Marking